Oregon Bicycle Accident Lawyer

 Uninsured Motorist, Underinsured Motorist (UM /UIM) ORS 742.502

-Oregon insurance law requires minimums for uninsured and underinsured motorist coverage of $25,000.
-Oregon insurance law changed under SB 411 passed in 2015 allowing for, "insurance stacking."
-Insurance "stacking," allows injured motorists to add their uninsured motorist coverage on top of the at - fault driver's liability coverage so injured you can get your total insurance coverage defined as the total amount of all coverage available because you will be able to "stack" your UM/UIM coverage on top of the at-fault party's bodily injury liability (BI) coverage.
-It is a very good idea to increase your UM/UIM (uninsured motorist and under insured motorist) coverage from the legal minimums required by Oregon insurance law.
+Oregon insurance law also allows for insurance "stacking," which allows injured motorists to add their uninsured motorist coverage on top of the at-fault driver's liability coverage so injured you can get your total insurance coverage defined as the total amount of all coverage available because you will be able to "stack" your UM/UIM coverage on top of the at-fault party's bodily injury liability (BI) coverage.

-Increasing your UM/UIM coverage from the minimum $25,000.
+Increase your UM/UIM coverage from the Oregon minimum $25,000.

 I tell every client to buy as much uninsured and under-insured motorist insurance (UM, UIM) as they can afford as every year, I deal with clients with permanent, disabling injuries caused by drivers with little or no insurance.
-It is fairly inexpensive to boost this coverage and it will give you added protection and help.

-Oregon Bicycle Insurance
+Oregon Bicycle Commuters Using Auto Insurance

 Insurance When You Need It